SIU Medicine COVID-19 Testing

 SIU Medicine is offering COVID-19 testing in Sangamon County.
 Testing is available at the following locations:

-On Mondays, Tuesdays and Thursdays in November, the testing operation will continue to be hosted by Abundant Faith Christian Center located at 2525 Taylor Ave.
+On Mondays, Tuesdays and Thursdays, the testing operation will continue to be hosted at Abundant Faith Christian Center located at 2525 Taylor Ave. in Springfield.

-Participants should be in line by 3:00pm in order to ensure that tests can be performed by 4:00pm.
+Please arrive and join the line by 3:00pm to ensure tests can be performed by 4:00pm.